The Brainiac

 El Baron del Terror (lit.
 The Baron of Terror; American release title: The Brainiac) is a 1962 Mexican supernatural horror film directed by Chano Urueta, written by Federico Curiel, Adolfo López Portillo and Antonio Orellana, and starring its producer, Abel Salazar.

-The main character if the film is a villainous baron.
+The main character of the film is a villainous baron.
 In 1661, he is sentenced to death by the Inquisition and is killed during the passage of a comet.
 He predicts that he will return at the next passage of the same comet to kill the descendants of his foes.
 In 1961, the comet returns and brings the resurrected baron back to planet Earth.
 He has gained the ability to shapeshift into a monster, and he uses his forked tongue to feed on the brains of his victims.

 Plot

 In Mexico City in 1661, Baron Vitelius d'Estera is condemned by the Inquisition and sentenced to be burned at the stake.
 As this sentence is carried out, the Baron promises that he will return with the next passage of a comet (visible over the scene of the execution), and slay the descendants of his accusers.

 Thus in Mexico City in 1961, the promised comet returns, carrying with it Baron Vitelius, who takes advantage of his considerable abilities as a sorcerer to carry out his threat: he is able to change at will into the hairy monster of the title in order to suck out the brains of his victims with a long forked tongue; furthermore, he has strong hypnotic capabilities and is able to render his enemies motionless or force them to act against their wills.